Möllevången

-A square (Möllevångstorget) built in 1904 to 1906, a park (Folkets Park) built in 1891 and many restaurants and shops are located in the neighbourhood.
+A square (Möllevångstorget), a park (Folkets Park), Södervärnstornet and many restaurants and shops are located in the neighbourhood.
 Möllevångstorget is home to the most lively market in Malmö, and is also a common site for political demonstrations, particularly from the political left.
+The neighbourhood has an urban character, with 96% of properties being in apartment buildings or other types of collective housing, as of 2023.
+69% of properties are leaseholds, while 31% are a part of a housing association (Bostadsrätt).

 Möllevången is generally seen as a culturally and ethnically diverse neighbourhood, as well as being seen as having a 'left-wing' character.
 This characterisation and image is, according to researcher Christina Hansen, also one actively disseminated and encouraged by left-wing activists in the area.
-However, the area is also seen by some as a particularly unsafe area of an already unsafe city, notably being used as the backdrop to illustrate 'uncertainty' and social exclusion in an advertisement by the nearby municipality of Staffanstorp.
+The area is also seen by some as a particularly unsafe area in what some consider an already unsafe city, notably being used as the backdrop to illustrate 'uncertainty' and social exclusion in an advertisement by the nearby municipality of Staffanstorp.

+History

+Early history

+In the 16th century, Möllevången was known as Österwången and used as farmland since at least the 16th century, with tobacco and rapeseed cultivation prominent in the late 18th and early 19th centuries.
+Parts of the area were also used for grazing, with the land divided into twelve plots until the late 1800s.

+In 1796, Frans Suell and his wife, Anna Cajsa af Trolle, established a summer residence in the area, which still stands opposite Folkets Park’s oldest entrance.
+Between 1806 and 1807, they created Möllevångsparken, a public English-style park with winding paths, edible chestnuts, and scenic features such as waterfalls.
+This park became Malmö’s first public green space, accessible to all residents.

+A small station community arose by the Södervärn station of the Malmö-Ystad railway, built in 1874.
+Only some small street houses with front gardens remain from this period on the south side of Fricksgatan.